lightly-ai/lightly/docs/source/docker/advanced/datasource_predictions.rst

 Prediction Files for Videos
 ---------------------------
-When working with videos, Lightly requires a prediction file per frame.
+When working with videos, the Lightly Worker requires a prediction file per frame.
 Lightly uses a naming convention to identify frames: The filename of a frame consists of the video filename, the video format, and the frame number (padded to the length of the number of frames in the video) separated by hyphens.
 For example, for a